andrew-braun/movie-seat-booking/README.md

-# Simple Form with Validation
+# Movie Seat Booking App

 A learning project using the DOM and local storage to create a movie booking app frontend.